What is street trading?

 We recognise that street trading can provide a useful service to people who live in or visit the Tewkesbury Borough area, particularly in rural areas without many local shops.

 Before you can trade in the street in our area you must get a street trading consent issued by us.
-If a person trades without our consent, then they are committing an offence and can be fined up to £1,000.
+If a person trades without our consent, then they are committing an offence and can be fined.

 We have adopted a policy on street trading, which gives guidance to applicants, officers and councillors on the principles that we will apply when deciding whether or not to grant a street trading consent to somebody.